Home > Winter

 What’s the best snowboard jacket for women?

-Across testing and research, we found the Volcom Women’s V.CO Aris GORE-TEX Jacket to be one of the best snowboard jackets for women, hands down, in terms of waterproofing, warmth, fit, and coverage.
-Another really popular women’s jacket is the Trew Gear Women’s Stella PRIMO Classic.
+Across testing and research, we found the Volcom Women’s V.CO Aris GORE-TEX Jacket to be one of the best snowboard jackets for women in terms of waterproofing, durability, fit, and coverage.
+Another really popular, tried-and-true women’s snowboard jacket is the Trew Gear Women’s Stella PRIMO Classic, which hits all the same marks as the V.CO, plus it’s made with 100% recycled fabric and is available in extended sizes of 1X through 4X, as well as XS through XXL.

 A touch of insulation in a snowboard jacket can help make super cold days at the resort more comfortable on the run and on the ski lift; (photo/Eric Phillips)